 Step 1: Determine if you’re qualified

 Clemency requirements are more rigid for adults, and it’s more likely that a misdemeanor will be forgiven than a felony.
-Other states allow expungement only if there was no conviction.
+Some states allow expungement only if there was no conviction.
 Also, note that some states offer sealing instead of expungement.
-Sealing doesn’t erase the record entirely, but rather it hides the record from public view.
+Sealing doesn’t erase the record entirely but hides it from public view.
 Certain agencies and employers will still be able to see sealed records.
 For an in-depth exploration of expungement laws by state, visit the Restoration of Rights Project.

 It’s very rare that a serious or violent felony is eligible for expungement.
 No matter your state of residence, the following crimes are not eligible for expungement: